zix99/sshsysmon/readme.md

 #### Check

-Check is meant to be executed as part of a scheduled job, and will notify all channels in the config if a condition is unmet.
+`check` is meant to be executed as part of a scheduled job, and will notify all channels in the config if a condition is unmet.

 It can be excuted with: